An efficient likelihood-free Bayesian inference method based on sequential neural posterior estimation: Background

-The SNPE-B method, introduced by \citet{lueckmann2017flexible}, avoids this issue by incorporating an additional density ratio ${p(\theta)}/{\tilde p(\theta)}$ acting as importance weights and a calibration kernel $K_\tau(x,x_o)$ \citep{blum2010non} directing its attention towards simulated data points $x$ that exhibit proximity to $x_o$ into the loss function:
+The SNPE-B method, introduced by \citet{lueckmann2017flexible}, avoids this issue by incorporating an additional density ratio ${p(\theta)}/{\tilde p(\theta)}$ acting as importance weight and a calibration kernel $K_\tau(x,x_o)$ \citep{blum2010non} directing its attention towards simulated data points $x$ that exhibit proximity to $x_o$ into the loss function.
+It is formulated with